42 Assisted Living Communities near Saint Petersburg

 Assisted living facilities are defined in various ways depending upon the state you live in.
 Generally speaking, an assisted living community provides 24-hour care and service in a residential setting without round-the-clock medical care onsite.
 The Florida Department of Elder Affairs defines assisted living facilities as “residential care facilities that provide housing, meals, personal care, and supportive services” to seniors living in the Sunshine State.
 As such, assisted living properties offer the comforts of home and independence to local seniors without the need to worry about maintaining a property or handling all the daily activities associated with independent living.

-Services Available in Assisted Living Communities in St. Petersburg
+What Services are Available in Assisted Living in St. Petersburg?

-You’ll find a variety of services available as a resident of a St. Petersburg assisted living community.
+You’ll find a variety of services available as a resident of an assisted living community.
 Some properties have minimal layers of advanced amenities, but all assisted living provides seniors with housing, food, and assistance with activities of daily living (ADLs).
-ADLs are commonly classified into six categories which consist of:
+Here are some general services available at most assisted living near you in St. Petersburg:

 An increasing number of assisted living communities seek to provide St. Petersburg seniors with a greater range of onsite services and amenities.
 At many modern assisted living properties, you can expect to find pools, fitness centers, gardens, outdoor walking trails, bistros, and salons, just to name a few extra amenities.
 Services available include cultural festivities, celebrations for national holidays, and even a range of group fitness classes and outings to the local area.